-- (a) The unit price is set forth and established in the initial product offering; - (b) The maximum possible net weight, unit price, and maximum possible price are provided to the customer by order confirmation when the product is ordered; and - (c) When the product is delivered, the customer receives a receipt bearing the following information: identity, declared net weight, unit price, and the total price.
+- (a) the unit price is set forth and established in the initial product offering; - (b) the maximum possible net weight, unit price, and maximum possible price are provided to the customer by order confirmation when the product is ordered; and - (c) when the product is delivered, the customer receives a receipt bearing the following information: identity, declared net weight, unit price, and the total price.

-Indirect Sales: For the purpose of Section 11.1.1., Indirect sales are sales where the customer makes a selection and places and order, but can not be present when the determination of the net quantity is made.
+Indirect Sales: For the purpose of Section 11.1.1.
+Indirect Sale of Random Packages, indirect sales are sales where the customer makes a selection and places an order, but cannot be present when the determination of the net quantity is made.
 Examples of such indirect methods include, without limitation, Internet or online sales, sales conducted by telephone or facsimile, and catalog sales.

-11.2.
-Small Confections. - Individually wrapped pieces of "penny candy" and other confectionery of less than 15 g or $\frac{1}{2}$ oz net weight per individual piece shall be exempt from the labeling requirements of this regulation when the container in which such confectionery is shipped is in conformance with the labeling requirements of this regulation.
-Similarly, when such confectionery items are sold in bags or boxes, such items shall be exempt from the labeling requirements of this regulation, including the required declaration of net quantity of contents, when the declaration of the bag or box meets the requirements of this regulation.

-11.3.
-Small Packages of Meat or Meat Products. - Individually wrapped and labeled packages of meat or meat products of less than 15 g or $\frac{1}{2}$ oz net weight, which are in a shipping container, need not bear a statement of the net quantity of contents when the statement of the net quantity of contents on the shipping container is in conformance with the labeling requirements of this regulation.
+- 11.2.
+Small Confections.
+Individually wrapped pieces of "penny candy" and other confectionery of less than 15 g or 1⁄2 oz net weight per individual piece shall be exempt from the labeling requirements of this regulation when the container in which such confectionery is shipped is in conformance with the labeling requirements of this regulation.
+Similarly, when such confectionery items are sold in bags or boxes, such items shall be exempt from the labeling requirements of this regulation, including the required declaration of net quantity of contents, when the declaration of the bag or box meets the requirements of this regulation. - 11.3.
+Small Packages of Meat or Meat Products.
+Individually wrapped and labeled packages of meat or meat products of less than 15 g or 1⁄2 oz net weight, which are in a shipping container, need not bear a statement of the net quantity of contents when the statement of the net quantity of contents on the shipping container is in conformance with the labeling requirements of this regulation.

 11.4.
-Individual Servings. - Individual serving size packages of foods containing less than 15 g or $\frac{1}{2}$ oz or less than 15 mL or $\frac{1}{2}$ fl oz for use in restaurants, institutions, and passenger carriers, and not intended for sale at retail, shall be exempt from the required declaration of net quantity of contents specified in this regulation.
+Individual Servings. - Individual serving size packages of foods containing less than 15 g or 1⁄2 oz or less than 15 mL or 1⁄2 fl oz for use in restaurants, institutions, and passenger carriers, and not intended for sale at retail, shall be exempt from the required declaration of net quantity of contents specified in this regulation.